MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/container-insights-troubleshoot.md

         kubernetes.azure.com/managedby: aks
         ```

-## Installation of Azure Monitor Containers Extension fails on an Azure Arc-enabled Kubernetes cluster
-The error "manifests contain a resource that already exists" indicates that resources of the Container insights agent already exist on the Azure Arc-enabled Kubernetes cluster.
-This error indicates that the Container insights agent is already installed.
-It's installed either through an azuremonitor-containers Helm chart or the Monitoring Add-on if it's an AKS cluster that's connected via Azure Arc.

-The solution to this issue is to clean up the existing resources of the Container insights agent if it exists.
-Then enable the Azure Monitor Containers Extension.

-### For non-AKS clusters
-1. Against the K8s cluster that's connected to Azure Arc, run the following command to verify whether the `azmon-containers-release-1` Helm chart release exists or not:

-    `helm list  -A`

-1. If the output of the preceding command indicates that the `azmon-containers-release-1` exists, delete the Helm chart release:

-    `helm del azmon-containers-release-1`

-### For AKS clusters
-1. Run the following commands and look for the Azure Monitor Agent add-on profile to verify whether the AKS Monitoring Add-on is enabled:
+## Agent OOM killed

+### Daemonset container getting OOM killed

+1. Start by identifying which container is getting OOM killed using the following commands.
+This will identify `ama-logs`, `ama-logs-prometheus`, or both.

+    ```bash
+    # verify if kube context being set for right cluster
+    kubectl cluster-info

+    # get the ama-logs pods and status
+    kubectl get pods -n kube-system -o custom-columns=NAME:.metadata.name | grep -E ama-logs-[a-z0-9]{5}

+    # from the result of above command, find out which ama-logs pod instance getting OOM killed
+    kubectl describe pod <ama-logs-pod> -n kube-system

+    # review the output of the above command to findout which ama-logs container is getting OOM killed
     ```

-    az  account set -s <clusterSubscriptionId>
-    az aks show -g <clusterResourceGroup> -n <clusterName>
+2.Check if there are network errors in `mdsd.err` log file using the following commands.

+    ```bash
+    mkdir log
+    # for ama-logs-prometheus container use -c ama-logs-prometheus instead of -c ama-logs
+    kubectl cp -c ama-logs kube-system/<ama-logs pod name>:/var/opt/microsoft/linuxmonagent/log log cd log
+    cat mdsd.err
     ```

-1. If the output includes an Azure Monitor Agent add-on profile config with a Log Analytics workspace resource ID, this information indicates that the AKS Monitoring Add-on is enabled and must be disabled:

-    `az aks disable-addons -a monitoring -g <clusterResourceGroup> -n <clusterName>`

-If the preceding steps didn't resolve the installation of Azure Monitor Containers Extension issues, create a support ticket to send to Microsoft for further investigation.
+3. If errors are because of the outbound endpoint is blocked, see [Network firewall requirements for monitoring Kubernetes cluster](./kubernetes-monitoring-firewall.md) for endpoint requirements.

+4. If errors are because of missing Data collection endpoint (DCE) or Data Collection rule (DCR), then reenable Container insights using the guidance at [Enable monitoring for Kubernetes clusters](./kubernetes-monitoring-enable.md#enable-container-insights).

+5. If there are no errors, then this may be related to log scale.
+See [High scale logs collection in Container Insights (Preview)](./container-insights-high-scale.md).

+### Replicaset container getting OOM killed

+1. Identify how frequently `ama-logs-rs` pod getting OOM killed with the following commands.

+    ```bash
+    # verify if kube context being set for right cluster
+    kubectl cluster-info

+    # get the ama-logs pods and status
+    kubectl get pods -n kube-system -o wide | grep ama-logs-rs

+    # from the result of above command, find out which ama-logs pod instance getting OOM killed
+    kubectl describe pod <ama-logs-rs-pod> -n kube-system

+    # review the output of the above command to confirm the OOM kill
+    ```

+2. If ama-logs-rs getting OOM killed, then check if there are network errors with the following commands.

+    ```bash
+     mkdir log
+     kubectl cp -c ama-logs kube-system/<ama-logs-rs pod name>:/var/opt/microsoft/linuxmonagent/log log cd log
+     cat mdsd.err
+    ```

+3. If errors are because of the outbound endpoint is blocked, see [Network firewall requirements for monitoring Kubernetes cluster](./kubernetes-monitoring-firewall.md) for endpoint requirements.

+4. If errors are because of missing Data collection endpoint (DCE) or Data Collection rule (DCR), then reenable Container insights using the guidance at [Enable monitoring for Kubernetes clusters](./kubernetes-monitoring-enable.md#enable-container-insights).

+5. If there are no network errors, check if the cluster level prometheus scraping is enabled by reviewing the  [prometheus_data_collection_settings.cluster] settings in configmap.

+    ```bash
+        # Check if the cluster has container-azm-ms-agentconfig configmap in kube-system namespace
+        kubectl get cm -n kube-system | grep container-azm-ms-agentconfig
+        # If there is no existing container-azm-ms-agentconfig configmap, then means cluster level prometheus data collection not enabled
+    ```
+6. Check the cluster size in terms of the nodes and pods count.

+    ```bash
+        # Check if the cluster has container-azm-ms-agentconfig configmap in kube-system namespace
+        NodeCount=$(kubectl get nodes | wc -l)
+        echo "Total number of nodes: ${NodeCount}"
+        PodCount=$(kubectl get pods -A -o wide | wc -l) echo "Total number of pods: ${PodCount}"

+        # If there is no existing container-azm-ms-agentconfig configmap, then means cluster level prometheus data collection is not enabled.
+    ```

+7. If this related to scale of the cluster, then ama-logs-rs memory limits needs to be bumped.
+Refer to [CI-Agent-Increase-Resource-Limits-ask](CI-Agent-Increase-Resource-Limits-ask.md)

+## Container logs missing

+1. Verify that you're querying the correct table.

+## Non-AKS clusters aren't showing

+To view the non-AKS cluster in Container insights, read access is required on the Log Analytics workspace that supports this insight and on the Container insights solution resource **ContainerInsights (*workspace*)**.

-## Duplicate alerts being received
+## Duplicate alerts are being created
 You might have enabled Prometheus alert rules without disabling Container insights recommended alerts.
 See [Migrate from Container insights recommended alerts to Prometheus recommended alert rules (preview)](container-insights-metric-alerts.md#migrate-from-metric-rules-to-prometheus-rules-preview).

+## Cluster permissions

- ## I see info banner "You do not have the right cluster permissions which will restrict your access to Container Insights features.
-Please reach out to your cluster admin to get the right permission"
+If you don't have required permissions to the cluster, you may see the error message, `You do not have the right cluster permissions which will restrict your access to Container Insights features.
+Please reach out to your cluster admin to get the right permission.`

-Container Insights has historically allowed users to access the Azure portal experience based on the access permission of the Log Analytics workspace.
+Container Insights previously allowed users to access the Azure portal experience based on the access permission of the Log Analytics workspace.
 It now checks cluster-level permission to provide access to the Azure portal experience.
 You might need your cluster admin to assign this permission.

 For basic read-only cluster level access, assign the **Monitoring Reader** role for the following types of clusters.